-The distance at which a given frequency is the maximum usable frequency is also the minimum distance over which that frequency is receivable.
-This minimum distance for any frequency is called the skip distance; at any less distance it is impossible to receive on that or higher frequencies (except for sporadic or scattered reflections - see below).
+The distance at which a given frequency is the maximum usable frequency is also the minimum distance over which that frequency is receivable by sky wave.
+This minimum distance for any freduency is called the skip distance; at any less distance it is impossible to receive on that or higher frequencies except for ground wave, or sporadic or scattered reflections - see below.

-The Bureau's monthly reports and weekly broadcasts include the maximum usable frequencies for various distances, in addition to the ionosphere data (critical frequencies and virtual heights).
-The nature of the weekly radio broadcast is described above and is indicated also in Appendix 1.
-Examples of the data on maximum usable frequencies, as published each month (in Proceedings of the Institute of Radio Engineers), are given in Fig. 7.
+The Bureau's monthly reports include the maximum usable frequencies for various distances, in addition to the ionosphere data (critical frequencies and virtual heights).
+Examples of the data on maximum usable frequencies, as published each month in Proceedings of the Institute of Radio Engineers, are given in Fig. 7.
 Each point on the graphs gives not only the upper limit of frequency usable over the distance, but also conversely gives the skip distance, i.e., the lower limit of distance over which the frequency gives satisfactory sky-wave transmission.

 Each graph in Fig. 7 shows, for each hour of the day and night, the average values for the month.
-The examples in Fig. 7 show summer and winter conditions at minimum and maximum phases of the sunspot cycle (i.e., for the same months and years as Fig. 6).
+The examples in Fig. 7 show summer and winter conditions at minimum and maximum phases of the sunspot cycle (i.e., for the same months and years as Fig.6).

 For a given month, the shape of the graphs changes little from year to year, but the absolute values change materially.
 The general level of absolute values changes gradually, and it is therefore possible to predict specific values of maximum usable frequencies months in advance.
 This is regularly done by the National Bureau of Standards.
-In its published monthly report the Bureau includes a predicted set of graphs of maximum usable frequencies for the month following the month in which the publication appears.
+In its published monthly report in Proc.I.R.E. the Bureau includes a predicted set of graphs of maximum usable frequencies for the month following the month in which the publication appears.
 These predictions are well verified by the measurements made subsequently.

-The highest maximum usable frequencies (in north temperate latitudes) occur during the winter day and the lowest during the winter night.
-The summer values for both night and day lie between these two extremes except as modified by sporadic-E or scattered reflections (see below).
+The highest negular maximum usable frequencies in north temperate latitudes occur during the winter day and the lowest during the winter night.
+The summer values for both night and day lie between these two extremes except as modified by sporadic-E reflections (see below).

 Maximum Usable Frequencies over Long Paths.- Since the local time of day, and hence the ionosphere characteristics, may vary a large amount throughout a long transmission path, it is necessary to consider what part of the path determines the conditions of transmission.
 For single-hop transmission, i.e., for transmission by a single reflection from the ionosphere, it is the region half-way between the transmitter and receiver whose conditions determine the transmission, because it is there that the reflection from the ionosphere takes place.
-In the case of multi-hop transmission, i.e., when the radio waves are reflected from the ionosphere, then from the ground, then back to the ionosphere, etc., the determining conditions are in the middle of each hop.
+In the case of multihop transmission, i.e., when the radio waves are reflected from the ionosphere, then from the ground, then again from the ionosphere, etc., the determining conditions are in the middle of each hop.